What is a war memorial?

-For the purposes of this inventory, a war memorial is one which commemorates those who were involved, whether they died or not, in any conflict.
-It includes civilians as well as service personnel (including irregular forces), and members of armed services who died on active service but not during a war, e.g. in peace-time service or service with the United Nations.
+For the purposes of this inventory, a war memorial is one which commemorates those who were involved, whether they died or not, in a specified conflict.
+This includes civilians as well as service personnel (including irregular forces), and members of armed services who died on active service but not during a war, e.g. in peace-time training or service, or service with the United Nations.

 N.B.
 Memorials which do not carry the names of individuals are also included in the inventory.